 Disney’s Contemporary Resort/ Bay Lake Tower

 My family and I love to stay at Disney’s Contemporary resort.
-We love dining at The Wave, the views and the nostalgic feel.
+We love dining at Steakhouse 71, the views and the nostalgic feel.
 The Contemporary is my favorite resort for shopping, too!

 You can’t beat the Contemporary for views of the Magic Kingdom and walking distance to the park.
-Usually, you can also monorail to Epcot (or Magic Kingdom) but the Epcot monorail has not resumed operation.
+Usually, you can also monorail to Epcot (or Magic Kingdom).

 It’s also a little like Tomorrowland in that it feels like what people thought the future would look like in the 1970s.
-The rooms are getting a remodel, and I’ll be eager to stay again when they do!
+The rooms were remodeled a couple of years ago to the Incredibles theme!

 Disney’s Polynesian Resort/ Disney’s Polynesian Villas and Bungalows

-The very first article I published on Kenny the Pirate compared the Polynesian to the Yacht club.
-Although I slightly preferred the Yacht Club, the Polynesian definitely has a lot going for it!
-The theming, location, food and transportation (I prefer the boat!) can’t be beat.
+I once compared the Polynesian to the Yacht club.
+Although I slightly preferred the Yacht Club, the Polynesian has a lot going for it!
+The theming, location, food, and transportation (I prefer the boat!) can’t be beaten.
 The Polynesian is consistently the favorite resort among Disney guests, and it’s easy to see why.

 As for cons, I felt that the rooms desperately needed a remodel!
-I got my wish and when the regular resort opens next month, you’ll get a new Moana themed room!
+I got my wish as the resort received a new Moana themed room!
 Check out construction progress here.

 One other thing that kind of bugs me is that the resort is always swarming with people!
 I get it, I love to visit it too!